What is XDR?

 - Assuming the previous point, using XDR decreases the required skills of personnel who will interact with the system (compared to EDR);

 - Eased threat analysis.
 New malware analysis technologies, such as neural networks, appeared earlier in EDR solutions, but XDRs rely upon these approaches.

 After mentioning the key profits of the XDR system, it is still important to explain its key functionality, to understand why it is better than regular anti-malware solutions.
 It is also necessary to explain the absolute, not relative, qualities of this type of security system.

 Extended detection and response system is about keeping an eye on all elements of the corporate network.
-It provides protection and logs everything that happens inside the system and reports suspicious activity.
+It provides protection, logs everything that happens inside the system, and reports suspicious activity.
 XDR, same as EDR, mostly relies upon a heuristic detection system in its automated procedures.
-When the suspicious item is detected, the other detection mechanisms turn on and proceed the analysis of the threat, giving the complete image of what has been detected.
+When the suspicious item is detected, the other detection mechanisms turn on and proceed with the threat analysis, giving the complete image of what has been detected.

 The key feature of XDR is not only detection methods.
 Correspondingly to the detected threat, it forms a response that should nail the intruder.
 The key characteristic of this response is its homogeneity - all controlled elements involved in the incident will respond.
 It is possible since XDR controls all entities in the network, from endpoints and domain controllers to IoT devices.
 Such a reaction makes it impossible to repeat the attack or exploit the same injection method once again.